Workshops/Talks: Dafna Naphtali

 WORKSHOP: LIVE SOUND PROCESSING STRATEGIES

-“Live Sound Processing” alters and affects the sounds of acoustic instruments live in performance, with the goal of creating new sounds with their own unique identity in the musical tableau of the performance.
-Although the difference between “Live Sound Processing” and other electronic music practices has often been misunderstood by audiences (or even many musicians), in recent years it is no longer simply the domain of a live sound engineer in the back of the room but is also accepted as a role for composer or performer on stage and both performers and audiences have become more savvy about and can recognize many of the techniques as they have become ubiquitous in many musical genres.
+“Live Sound Processing” means to alter and affect the sounds of acoustic instruments. live, in-performance, with the goal of creating new sounds with each instrument’s (and performer’s) unique identity in the musical tableau of the performance.
+The difference between “Live Sound Processing” and other electronic music practices has often been misunderstood by audiences (or even many musicians).
+In recent years however, it is no longer simply the domain of a live sound engineer (sitting in the back of the venue at a mixing desk, but Live Sound Processing is increasingly a role for a composer or performer on stage.
+Both performers and audiences have become more savvy and can recognize many of the techniques as they have become ubiquitous in many musical genres.

 —–

 By the beginning of the 21st century circuit bending, no-input mixers, laptops, analogue circuitry, network sniffers and many other creative ways to produce sounds electronically have become a normal way of expression for the artistic community.
 We can see electronics as instruments among other instruments, but larger ensembles are seldom built entirely from circuit-benders or laptop musicians.
-This workshop can be used as preparation for a performance of an orchestra of electronic musicians for between 10 and 15 people, and is based on exercises used in Naphtali’s Electronic Music Performance and Laptop orchestra course at New York University since 2013.
+This workshop can be used as preparation for a performance of an orchestra of electronic musicians for between 10 and 15 people, and is based on exercises used in Naphtali’s Electronic Music Performance ensembles at New York University and New School for over a decade.

 ————-